vi/stdin/README.md

 Simple Telegram bot for posting each line read from stdin to a Telegram group

 Options:
-  -g, --group       telegram group ID to send all stdline lines to -n, --inhibit-updates
+  -g, --group       telegram group ID to send all stdin lines to -n, --inhibit-updates
-                    do not poll for updated for the bot, start only sending task --help            display usage information
+                    do not poll for updates for the bot, start only the message sending task
+  --help            display usage information
 ```